-We are meeting with local anxiety over the future of Ealing leaders in the health service and at the Council, who will have an increasing responsibility for healthcare, to try to ensure real public consultation and a public meeting about healthcare services and our worries for the future in mid-February.
+We are meeting with local at the Council, who will have an increasing responsibility for healthcare, to try to ensure real public consultation and a public meeting about healthcare services and our worries for the future in mid-February.
 If you'd like to be involved, please get in touch, via the parish office.